KashuaAbraham/KashuaAbraham/README.md

 I am a highly motivated and results-oriented individual with a strong interest in DevOps engineering.
-I am currently enrolled in a remote apprenticeship program at Public Gives, where I am gaining valuable hands-on experience with industry-standard DevOps tools and methodologies.
+I am currently enrolled in a remote apprenticeship program @PublicGives, where I am gaining valuable hands-on experience with industry-standard DevOps tools and methodologies.

 Technical Skills: